rejectedsoftware/diet-ng/SPEC.md

 ### Text interpolations

 D expressions can be embedded within text contents using the *text interpolation* syntax.
-The expression will first be converted to a string using the conversion rules of `std.conv`, and is then either properly escaped for the output format, or inserted verbatim.
+The expression will first be converted to a string using the conversion rules of [std.conv](http://dlang.org/phobos/std_conv.html), and is then either properly escaped for the output format, or inserted verbatim.

 The syntax for escaped processing is `#{...}` and should always be used, unless the expression is expected to yield a string that has the same format as the output (e.g. HTML).
 For verbatim output, use `!{...}`.